everx-labs/ever-cli/README.md

 Ordinary stake is the most basic type of stake.
 It and the rewards from it belong to the wallet that made it.

 It is invested completely in the current pooling round, and can be reinvested every second round (as odd and even rounds are handled by DePool separately).
-Thus to participate in every DePool round, an ordinary stake should be invested in two consecutive rounds, so it can later be reinvested in odd and even rounds both.
+Thus, to participate in every DePool round, an ordinary stake should be invested in two consecutive rounds, so it can later be reinvested in odd and even rounds both.

 Ordinary stake must exceed DePool minimum stake.
 Check DePool's page on [ton.live](https://ton.live/dePools) to find out the minimum stake.

 ```bash
 tonos-cli depool [--addr <depool_address>] stake ordinary [--wallet <msig_address>] --value <number> [--sign <key_file or seed_phrase>] [--wait-answer]